 Helps And Prevents High Cholesterol

 It’s been proven that cocoa powder decreases oxidized LDL cholesterol levels found in males.
 You may know this as ‘bad cholesterol’.
-Containing the power to attack other tissues, getting its amounts lower promotes heart health.
+Since it has the power to attack other tissues, getting its amount to lower promotes heart health.
 If you let them this substance run wild, it can eat up the lining of arteries located in the heart.
 Thank you cocoa bean!

 Please be aware that all chocolate contains sugar.
 The higher the percentage of cocoa found within it, the less sugar it has.
 Check the sugar amounts before consuming if you have any issues with sugar.